RebelToolbox/RebelDocumentation/api/class_physicsshapequeryparameters.rst

 | *Getter*  | get_collision_mask()      |
 +-----------+---------------------------+

 The physics layer(s) the query will take into account (as a bitmask).
-See `Collision layers and masks <https://docs.rebeltoolbox.com/en/latest/tutorials/physics/physics_introduction.html#collision-layers-and-masks>`__ in the documentation for more information.
+See :ref:`Collision layers and masks <tutorials/physics/physics_introduction:collision layers and masks>` in the documentation for more information.

 ----